Paula's Extraordinary Story

-Her financial situation worsened, and she struggled to pay the rent in the slums.
+Her financial situation worsened, and she struggled to pay rent.
 She and her son moved to another city in Brazil, where she focused on getting an education and creating a stable home environment.

 Paula wanted nothing more than to study at medical school, and her never-ending persistence got her there.
 But it wasn’t easy.
 She worked hard to pay her way to a prep school to study for the medical school entrance exam, which she ultimately passed.

 Paula continues to strive to reach her goals.